-How to Freeze Peaches
+How to Freeze Fresh Peaches

-- Peel the peaches (step 1 in photo below).
+Step 1.
+Peel the peaches (step 1 in photo below).
 Refer to our tutorial on How to Peel Peaches the easy way

-- Cut the peaches (step 2 in photo below).
+Step 2.
+Cut the peaches (step 2 in photo below).
 Refer to our tutorial on How to Cut Peaches step-by-step

-- Place sliced peaches on parchment lined baking sheets.
+Step 3.
+Place sliced peaches on parchment lined baking sheets.
 Make sure the peaches are in a single layer and not touching each other (Step 3 in photo below)

-- Put baking sheet in the freezer for about an hour until peaches are frozen
+Step 4.
+Put baking sheet in the freezer for about an hour until peaches are frozen

-- Carefully remove peaches from baking sheet and place in zip-top baggies.
+Step 5.
+Carefully remove peaches from baking sheet and place in zip-top baggies.
 Label the bags with the freeze date (Step 4 in photo below)

 Freezing Peaches is a good idea!

-There are several reasons why freezing peaches is a good idea.
+There are several reasons why freezing fresh peaches is a good idea.
 Peaches are only in season in the summer, so by freezing them, you can enjoy peaches all year long.
 Learn more about peaches and find even more delicious peach recipes in our article titled Facts About Peaches.

 Peaches can be expensive when they are not in the peak of the season.
 Save money by buying peaches in bulk when they go on sale and freezing them.

-Spending a little time to peel, cut, and freeze peaches, you can quickly and easily enjoy fresh peaches as a quick and healthy snack, in smoothies and cereal, as well all of your favorite peachy recipes such as:
+Spending a little time to peel, cut, and freeze peaches will make it so easy to use peaches in recipes.
+You can quickly and easily enjoy fresh peaches as a quick and healthy snack, in smoothies and cereal, as well all of your favorite peachy recipes such as: